transformerlab/transformerlab-docs/docs/local/interact/visualize-logprobs.md

 3. **Visualization**: The generated completion is displayed with tokens highlighted in different colors.
 Hover over any token to view its logprobs percentage.

 <img src={require('./gifs/VisualizeLogprobs.gif').default} alt="Visualize Logprobs GIF" width="500" />

-## Benefits

-- **Detailed Insights**: Gain an understanding of the model's confidence levels for each output token.
-- **Interactive Analysis**: Hover over tokens to see precise probability metrics, helping you better interpret model responses.

-## Note

-This feature is still under development and currently works exclusively with the MLX inference engine.